-I Can’t Make Friends: Tips To Overcome Common Social Issues
+“I Can't Make Friends”: Tips For Overcoming Common Social Challenges

-Updated April 5, 2024by Regain Editorial Team
+Updated November 20, 2024by Regain Editorial Team

 Making friends can be difficult

-Cultivating more opportunities to meet people
+How to meet more people

 Chances are that you do see some people regularly in the places that you visit throughout the week – perhaps through your workplace, place of worship, gym, etc. While these individuals may only be acquaintances at the moment, this can change if you are already comfortable with the other person and vice-versa.
 Make a strategic effort to make your next greeting as an opportunity to open the conversation and learn more about them.
 Build up your relationship until you think it is appropriate to ask them if they want to do something with you.
 Keep in mind that not everyone will be interested, but there are plenty of other people out there who are looking to expand their friend group as well.

-Find local activities that you could join
+Find local activities to join

 Think about hobbies or interests that you would like to pursue more.
-This could also be a great way to meet friends if you are doing it in a group setting.
+This could also be a great way to meet new people and friends if you are doing it in a group setting.
 For example, taking group training classes at your local gym, joining the church choir, or even becoming part of a book club gives you the ability to connect with like-minded individuals who could easily become your friends.
 Getting out there is the best way to meet people.
 If you do not already pursue interests outside of work, take some time to consider what you would like to do and how you can do it with a group.

 Volunteer